 - Lumpy: the hardest.
 Statistical methods underperform; supplement with operator intuition or external signals (events calendar, B2B order schedule).

-Applying the wrong method silently destroys margin.
-A smooth-demand average applied to lumpy demand will over-order on top of the spikes and stockout in between.
+Applying the wrong method can distort margin.
+A smooth-demand average applied to lumpy demand can over-order on top of the spikes and stockout in between.

 How LineNow uses CV²